Zhoushan: History

-British forces under Captain Charles Elliot captured Zhoushan on 5–6 July 1840 during the First Opium War and evacuated it in early 1841, after Elliot reached an agreement with Qishan, the Governor-General of Tianjin and Grand Secretary to the Daoguang Emperor, in exchange for Hong Kong.
+British forces under Captain Charles Elliot captured Zhoushan on July 5–6, 1840 during the First Opium War and evacuated it in early 1841, after Elliot reached an agreement with Qishan, the Governor-General of Tianjin (Tientsin) and Grand Secretary to the Daoguang Emperor, in exchange for Hong Kong.
 At that time, Zhoushan was a well known port while Hong Kong was still only a fishing village.
-The British Foreign Secretary Palmerston was furious when he learned that Elliot agreed to the cede Zhoushan for Hong Kong, described as "a barren island with hardly a house on it" Elliot was dismissed in April 1841 for his blunder.
-His replacement Sir Henry Pottinger led a British fleet that recaptured Zhoushan on 1 October 1841.
+The British Foreign Secretary Palmerston was furious when he learned that Elliot agreed to the cede Zhoushan for Hong Kong, described as "a barren island with hardly a house on it".
+Elliot was dismissed in April 1841 for his blunder.
+His replacement Sir Henry Pottinger led a British fleet that recaptured Zhoushan on October 1, 1841.
 The First Opium War ended with conclusion of the Treaty of Nanjing in which China opened up the cities of Guangzhou ("Canton"), Fuzhou ("Foochow"), Xiamen ("Amoy"), Ningbo ("Ningpo"), and Shanghai to residence by British subjects for the purpose of trade.
-As a result, Britain no longer had any use for Zhoushan but it kept the island until 1846 as a guarantee for the fulfilment of the stipulations of the treaty.
+As a result, Britain no longer had any use for Zhoushan but it kept the island until 1846 as a guarantee for the treaty.
 Dinghai was upgraded to a directly controlled subprefecture (定海直隸廳) sometime in 1841.

 Zhoushan was also occupied by the British in 1860 during the Second Opium War.
-Wang Yijun, a leader of the Taiping rebels, attempted to retake Zhoushan from its Qing garrison on 13 February 1862 but was defeated and killed.
+Wang Yijun, a leader of the Taiping rebels, attempted to retake Zhoushan from its Qing garrison on February 13, 1862 but was defeated and killed.

 Following the Xinhai Revolution and the establishment of the Republic of China, Dinghai Subprefecture reverted to a county.
-Sun Yat-sen visited Zhoushan on 25 August 1916 and wrote Travelling to Putuo (遊普陀誌奇, You Putuo Zhiqi).
-On 1 October 1942, the Japanese ship Lisbon Maru was transporting 1,800 POWs to Tokyo when she was attacked by the USS Grouper off Qingbing (青浜) or Dongfu; one torpedo hit and she sank the next day.
+Sun Yat-sen visited Zhoushan on August 25, 1916, writing Sun Yat-sen's Travels in Putuo (遊普陀誌奇, You Putuo Zhiqi).
+On October 1, 1942, the Japanese ship Lisbon Maru was transporting 1,800 POWs to Tokyo when she was attacked by the USS Grouper off Qingbing (青浜) or Dongfu; one torpedo hit and she sank the next day.
 The fishermen of nearby Dongji (東極) rescued 384 of the British prisoners from the wreckage.
 Amid the Chinese Civil War, Dinghai County lost Shengsi, which became an Archipelago Directly controlled District (列島直屬區) of Jiangsu in 1946, then a separate county in October 1949.
 The same year, Dinghai County was divided into Dinghai and Wengzhou (翁洲) Counties.
 In November, the Communists landed on Dengbu Island, but were repulsed by the defenders.